osl-incubator/scicookie/docs/guide.md

   If you want to include another type of license according to the needs of your project, you can do so by selecting the option `Other`.

+  ## Donation URL

+SciCookie allows you to include a donation URL for your project.
+This can be useful if you want to support ongoing development through community contributions.

+You can specify a donation URL that will be displayed in your project’s documentation or repository metadata.

+This feature helps maintainers receive support and encourages sustainability of open source projects.

 ## Project settings

 Setting up some configurations in the project structure is important because it